SustainableCommunityDevelopmentHub/hugo_site/content/board.md

 ![](Selección_123.png)

-## Devon Miller
+## Samuel Ngoda

 > Board of Directors, Voting Member, Community Building Strategist

-> devon@scdhub.org
+> Nairobi, Kenya

-> Devon is a teacher of community skills through self defense training in Northern California, where he is a pastor, father, MMJ educator and jui jitsu instructor.
+> Samuel is an entreprenuel, IT and community minded individual with great planning and organizing skills.

 ## Judith Willson